{{flagHref}}

 How is Nihonium produced?

-What are the chemical properties of Nihonium?
+What are its chemical properties?

-Are there industrial products associated with Nihonium?
+Are there industrial uses associated with Nihonium?

 About the author